November Uprising: Aftermath

 After the end of the November Uprising, Polish women wore black ribands and jewellery as a symbol of mourning for their lost homeland.
 Such images can be seen in the first scenes of the movie Pan Tadeusz, filmed by Andrzej Wajda in 1999, based on the Polish national epic.
 A 1937 German film, Ride to Freedom was partly shot on location in Poland.

 The Scottish poet Thomas Campbell, who had championed the cause of the Poles in The Pleasures of Hope, was affected by the news of the capture of Warsaw by the Russians in 1831 as if it had been the deepest of personal calamities.
 "Poland preys on my heart night and day", he wrote in one of his letters, and his sympathy found a practical expression in the foundation in London of the Association of the Friends of Poland.
 The November Uprising was also supported in the United States.
 Edgar Allan Poe was sympathetic to the Polish cause and volunteered to fight the Russians during the November Uprising (Bobr-Tylingo 1982, 145).

 Despite Poland's deep connection to Catholicism and the fact that many participants in the rebellion were Catholic, the rebellion was condemned by the Church.
 Pope Gregory XVI issued an encyclical letter in the following year on the subject of civil disobedience.
 Cum Primum stated:

 When the first report of the calamities, which so seriously devastated your flourishing kingdom reached our ears, We learned simultaneously that they had been caused by some fabricators of deceit and lies.
 Under the pretext of religion, and revolting against the legitimate authority of the princes, they filled their fatherland, which they loosed from due obedience to authority, with mourning.
 We shed abundant tears at the feet of God, grieving over the harsh evil with which some of our flock was afflicted.
 Afterward We humbly prayed that God would enable your provinces, agitated by so many and so serious dissensions, to be restored to peace and to the rule of legitimate authority.

 In popular culture

-Frédéric Chopin's "Fantasy in F minor Op.
+Frédéric Chopin's Étude Op.
+10, No. 12 was written in c.
+1831, Scherzo No. 1 was completed around 1833 under influence of the November Uprising.
+And his "Fantasy in F minor Op.
 49" was completed and published in 1841, and many performers regard this work as an “Ode to the Fallen,” in which Chopin is reminiscing about family and friends killed or missing as a result of the 1831 rebellion.

 Aleksander Chodźko composed the song "Herby" about this uprising.
 The remix created by Dawid Hallmann gained popularity.